-1) Remove the front Center Beam Transport Pins (2), Cylinder Lock Bars (2), and Endwheel Transport Bars (2) and place in storage locations.
+2) Remove the front Center Beam Transport Pins (2), Cylinder Lock Bars (2), and Endwheel Transport Bars (2) and place in storage locations.

-2) Activate the steering cylinders to slightly angle open the transport wheels, but no more than 20°.
+Activate the steering cylinders to slightly angle open the transport wheels, but no more than 20°.

-- Back-up slowly.
+4) Back-up slowly.
 The wings will open up.
 Ensure there is lots of room behind and to the sides.
-Back-up evenly so you don't damage the transport wheels. - ▲ IMPORTANT: Be sure to back-up evenly to avoid serious damage to the transport wheels and/or the hydraulic system.
+Back-up evenly so you don't damage the transport wheels.

+A IMPORTANT: Be sure to back-up evenly to avoid serious damage to the transport wheels.

-4) As wings are almost fully opened, FULLY ROTATE the end wheels into field position BEFORE completely open.
+5) As wings are almost fully opened, FULLY ROTATE the end wheels into field position BEFORE completely open.

-5) Activate the LATCH hydraulics to fully secure the truss arms into place.
+6) Activate the LATCH hydraulics to fully secure the truss arms into place.
 Make sure truss arm LATCHES ARE FULLY ENGAGED before lowering harrow sections into field position.

-- IMPORTANT: To prevent serious damage, ensure both latches have fully engaged and then LOCK-OUT the Latch & Endwheel circuit before operating.
-2 → - 6) Ensure the TRAILER HEIGHT is raised to MAXIMUM 1 and then lower the harrow sections into field position using the Transport Cylinders.
-2 - 7) Adjust Tine Angle and Trailer Height settings.
+▲ IMPORTANT: To prevent serious damage, ensure both latches have fully engaged and then LOCK-OUT the Latch & Endwheel circuit before operating.
+5 → □

+- 7) Ensure the TRAILER HEIGHT is raised to MAXIMUM 1 and then lower the harrow sections into field position using the Transport Cylinders.
+2 - 8) Lower the disc sections using the Disc Cylinders.
+3 - 9) Adjust Tine Angle, Trailer Height and Disc settings.